Colin Quinn

 Colin Edward Quinn (born June 6, 1959) is an American stand-up comedian, actor, and writer.
-Quinn first gained widespread attention for his work as a cast member and writer for the NBC sketch comedy series Saturday Night Live from 1995 to 2000, and he became known for anchoring Weekend Update, the show's news parody segment.
-Prior to and after his work on SNL, he also worked on MTV's 1980s game show Remote Control, where he served as the announcer/sidekick; and as host of Comedy Central's late-night panel show Tough Crowd with Colin Quinn.
+He first gained widespread attention for his work as a cast member and writer on Saturday Night Live from 1995 to 2000, and he became known for anchoring Weekend Update, the show's news parody segment.
+Prior to SNL, he was best known as the announcer/sidekick/co-host on MTV's 1980s game show Remote Control.
+Following his departure from SNL, Quinn went on to host Comedy Central's late-night panel show Tough Crowd with Colin Quinn, where he and a panel of New York's big names in stand-up comedy discussed and debated news stories of the day.
 Notable film work includes his role as Dooey in A Night at the Roxbury, Dickey Bailey in the Grown Ups films, and playing Amy Schumer's father in the film Trainwreck.
 Comedians such as Jerry Seinfeld, Tina Fey, Chris Rock, and Dave Attell have cited Quinn as the quintessential "comic's comic" and New York comedian.

-Quinn has also become known for his comedic one-man shows that offer his unique takes on history and growing up in New York City.
+Quinn has also become known for his comedic one-man shows that feature his takes on history and growing up in New York City.
 As of 2020, he has written and starred in seven stage shows: Irish Wake, My Two Cents, Long Story Short, Unconstitutional, The New York Story, Red State Blue State, and The Wrong Side of History, two of which he collaborated on with Seinfeld as director.
 Long Story Short was filmed as an HBO special that aired on April 9, 2011, and Unconstitutional, The New York Story, and Red State Blue State were released as Netflix specials.

-Early life
+Early life and education

 Quinn was born on June 6, 1959, in the Park Slope neighborhood of Brooklyn, New York City, where he was raised, the son of teachers.
 He is of Irish descent.
 Quinn's paternal grandparents arrived from Belfast around 1920.

 He attended Stony Brook University, in Stony Brook, Long Island, but did not graduate.
-He stopped drinking in the early 1980s after several bad experiences with alcohol, including blackouts and arrests.

 Career

 Early career

 Quinn began performing stand-up comedy in 1984.
 He first achieved fame in 1987 as the sidekick announcer of the MTV game show Remote Control, which lasted five seasons.
+Quinn also hosted the final episodes of the series in 1990 due to regular host Ken Ober's commitment to the series Parenthood.
 In 1989, he hosted the A&E stand-up showcase Caroline's Comedy Hour, and wrote and acted in the comedic short/music video "Going Back to Brooklyn" (a parody of LL Cool J's "Going Back to Cali") with Ben Stiller.
 He wrote for In Living Color, and co-wrote and produced the movie Celtic Pride, which starred Damon Wayans and Dan Aykroyd.